 Leavey School of Business Community Fellows Program

 The Leavey School of Business (LSB) Community Fellows program places business students in paid, year-long internships in community organizations (e.g., government, nonprofit, or education agencies).
 Students apply business knowledge and skills to real-world situations in local community organizations.
-Participation in winter and spring seminars is required.
-Students explore issues of economic disparity, community development, and organizational management as well as reflect on the professional development skills and abilities needed to be effective in a variety of business and work settings.
+Participation in a year-long academic seminar is required.
+Students explore issues of economic disparity, community development, and organizational management as well as reflect on the professional development skills and abilities needed to be effective in a variety of business settings.

 Neighborhood Prosperity Initiative

 Launched in January 2012, the Leavey School of Business Neighborhood Prosperity Initiative (NPI) provides opportunities for students to contribute to and learn from businesses, individuals, and organizations in low-income neighborhoods in the San Jose area about issues of economic prosperity.
-NPI is part of SCU's larger place-based initiative, the SCU Thriving Neighbors Initiative, which actively promotes strategic ties between Santa Clara University and the Greater Washington Community of San Jose in order to advance the prosperity and education of both SCU students and neighborhood members as whole persons in whole communities.
-The primary components of NPI are the Field Studies course (BUSN 188) and the NPI Fellows program, which places students in paid, year-long internships in local nonprofit organizations.
+NPI is part of SCU's larger place-based initiative, the SCU Thriving Neighbors Initiative, which actively promotes strategic ties between Santa Clara University and the Greater Washington Community of San Jose in order to advance the prosperity and education of both SCU students and neighborhood members as whole persons in local communities.
+The primary component of NPI is the Field Studies course (BUSN 188), which provides students with an opportunity to work directly with the community partners around a business problem.

 Retail Management Institute

 The Retail Management Institute (RMI) is a recognized academic partner of the retail industry with a 38-year history.
 We have a strong reputation for developing strategic leaders with the advanced skills necessary for success in the new technology infused world of retail.